codeworm96/bop_naive/site/README.md

 ### Dependencies

-To install this site, you need to install [Composer](http://www.phpcomposer.com/) first.
-Composer is a package manager of PHP packages.
+To configure this site, you need to install [Composer](http://www.phpcomposer.com/) first.
+Composer is a package manager for PHP packages.

 After Composer is installed, execute the following commands in `site` directory: